elektrotehnika/digel-asic-labs-fa24/lab3/README.md

 #### Yosys Disadvantages

-Unfortunately, unlike its proprietary alternatives, the tool we use for synthesis, Yosys lacks the support for STA and SDF generation, which is a requirement for timing annotated gate-level simulation.
+Unfortunately, unlike its proprietary alternatives, the tool we use for synthesis, Yosys, currently lacks the support for STA and SDF generation, which is a requirement for timing-annotated gate-level simulation.
 That is why, in this lab, we are going to be using OpenROAD for the generation of the post-synthesis SDF file and additional useful reports.

 ## Synthesis Environment